thenikso/angular-flexslider/README.md

 This module will define a single directive `flex-slider` that can be used either as an element or attribute.

-Assuming a `mySlide` variable is present in the current scope, a FlexSlider isntance can be declared like so:
+Assuming a `mySlide` variable is present in the current scope, a FlexSlider instance can be declared like so:

 ```